-Captain John Smith was an English soldier, explorer, admiral, and author, Smith established the first permanent English settlement in North America at Jamestown, Virginia in 1607.
-He was clearly a hero, as he led the exploration of Virginia and the Chesapeake Bay, managed the settlement of Jamestown, fought and negotiated with Native Americans, and recorded a number of historic books and maps that encouraged more exploration of the New World.
+Captain John Smith was an English soldier, explorer, admiral, and author; Smith established the first permanent English settlement in North America at Jamestown, Virginia, in 1607.
+He was a hero, as he led the exploration of Virginia and the Chesapeake Bay, managed the settlement of Jamestown, fought and negotiated with Native Americans, and recorded several historic books and maps that encouraged more exploration of the New World.
 However, he was also a proud and boastful man, which has made it difficult to determine which parts of his life are fact and which are fiction.

-The first year, the settlers faced a number of problems including lack of freshwater, disease, a very harsh winter, and attacks by the native Powhatan Indians, nearly destroying them.
+The first year, the settlers faced several problems, including lack of fresh water, disease, a very harsh winter, and attacks by the native Powhatan Indians, nearly destroying them.
 The Indians, angered at the intrusion upon their territory and trying to drive the settlers away, raided their camps and stole their supplies.

-Meanwhile, dissent within the colony fermented due to laziness, lack of supplies, and periodic attempts at desertion by many of the colonists.
-Personal conflicts, as well as disagreements over new policies being formulated in London, developed among Smith and various leaders.
+Meanwhile, dissent within the colony fermented due to laziness, lack of supplies, and periodic attempts at desertion by many colonists.
+Personal conflicts and disagreements over new policies being formulated in London developed among Smith and various leaders.

 As a result, Smith left Jamestown to explore and map the Chesapeake Bay region and search for badly needed food supplies.
 Due to bad government and near chaos, Smith eventually became president of the local council in September 1608.
-He instituted a policy of rigid discipline, strengthened defenses and encouraged farming with this admonishment: “He who does not work, will not eat.”
-Because of his strong leadership, the settlement survived and grew during the next year.
-Unfortunately, Smith was accidentally injured by a gunpowder burn and had to return to England for treatment in October 1609.
+He instituted a policy of rigid discipline, strengthened defenses, and encouraged farming with this admonishment: “He who does not work will not eat.”
+Because of his strong leadership, the settlement survived and grew during the following year.
+Unfortunately, Smith was accidentally injured by a gunpowder burn and returned to England for treatment in October 1609.
 He would never return to Virginia again.